xuankimtran/docs-1/pages/katalon-studio/docs/slack-plugin-integration.md

 > Requirements:
 >
 > * An active Katalon Studio Enterprise license.
-> * Slack workspace already configured.
+> * A Slack workspace already configured.
 > * The **Slack Integration** plugin for Katalon Studio installed.
 You can find the plugin here: [Katalon Store](https://store.katalon.com/product/4/Slack-Integration).

 ## Create a Slack API app for integration